 The EBIT component is measured by the average operating result (EBIT), adjusted for additions to pension provisions and extraordinary income from the disposal of real estate and companies.
-Members of the Executive Board receive a fixed individual proportion of the EBIT as performance-related remuneration (generally 1 ‰ at present).
+Members of the Executive Board receive a fixed individual proportion of the EBIT as performance-related remuneration (generally 1 ‰ for ordinary members of the Executive Board).